Adult Neuropsychology Service

 Adult Psychotherapy and Psychological Assessment Services

-This one-year program provides a half-time intensive psychotherapy experience in the Psychodynamic Research Clinic (PRC) combined with half-time advanced psychological assessment training in the Neuropsychological and Psychological Assessment Service (NAPA).
+This program provides a half-time intensive psychotherapy experience in the Psychodynamic Research Clinic (PRC) combined with half-time advanced psychological assessment training in the Neuropsychological and Psychological Assessment Service (NAPA).

 In the PRC, fellows are provided with in-depth psychotherapy supervision for a small number of patients, as well as the opportunity for a seminar in psychotherapeutic technique.
 At NAPA, fellows receive supervision and training in projective and objective assessment techniques, within a Therapeutic Assessment model of care.
 Through their roles in both clinics, the fellows may provide pre-treatment therapeutic psychological assessments for patients in the PRC.
 There is also limited opportunity to gain experience in neuropsychological assessment, as well as in coordinating with neuropsychologists for comprehensive assessments.